How To Scale IT After Getting Series A Funding For Your Startup

 There is a practical dimension that does not show up in the numbers.
 At Series A, one of your engineers is almost certainly handling IT issues for the team on top of their primary work.
 According to Nexthink research, the average employee experiences 4 IT issues per week lasting around 28 minutes each.
 At a senior engineer's loaded cost, that is an expensive use of time.
 Getting IT off their plate is one of the highest-return investments you can make from the first tranche of your raise.

-We recommend the Meraki network stack.
+We recommend Cisco Meraki, a cloud-managed networking platform that gives you enterprise-grade performance with centralized remote management.
 After two decades of working with Bay Area startups across fintech, SaaS, biotech, AI, and defense tech, the combination of network performance, security features, and cloud-based management that Meraki offers is consistently the best fit for companies at this stage.
 The upfront cost is higher than budget alternatives, but the total cost of ownership over three years is lower, and you will not be ripping it out and starting over when you hit 80 people.

 Security and Compliance: Non-Negotiable for Series A Startup IT